 Why I no longer thought the business was viable after writing the plan.

-Essays will be judged by David Waring and Marc Prosser, the co-founders of Fit Small Business, based on the originality, writing style, and quality of ideas.
-The best overall submission will be awarded a $1,000 cash scholarship.
-For terms and conditions of the scholarship see below.
+David Waring and Marc Prosser, the co-founders of Fit Small Business, judged the essays based on the originality, writing style, and quality of ideas.
+The best overall submissions were awarded a $2,500 cash scholarship.

-Any student enrolled in an undergraduate or graduate degree program at any accredited American College, University or Trade School with a documented disability may apply for the scholarship.
-The scholarship is open to students with any type of disability, including but not limited to physical disabilities, medical conditions, mental and psychiatric conditions, speech and language, learning disabilities, behavioral conditions, and all other disabling conditions.
+Any student enrolled in an undergraduate or graduate degree program at any accredited American College, University or Trade School with a documented disability was eligible to apply for the scholarship.
+The scholarship was open to students with any type of disability, including but not limited to physical disabilities, medical conditions, mental and psychiatric conditions, speech and language, learning disabilities, behavioral conditions, and all other disabling conditions.

 Previous Scholarship Winners

 Jason Schiffner is a student at the San Jose State University.

 My plan assumed that product knowledge was a business strength.
 I had ten years of tactical experience.
 I knew the inventory I was selling with a thorough working understanding.
 I was fresh out of the military with combat action.
 I thought that customers would highly value my product expertise.
 However, I soon discovered that retail is something very personal.
 When people shop for something they don’t need, yet desire, it’s because they want to satisfy their cravings.
 I realized the customers were little interested in my product knowledge because it didn’t positively affect their ability to fulfill themselves through their purchases.
 Therefore, my revelation was a simple one: customer satisfaction is everything.
 After all, they spend the money that fuels the business.
 It’s more important that the customers are happy with the product than if they understand everything the product can do for them.

 Kaylin Squyres is a student at the University of Arizona – Eller College of Management.

 Anticipated Major: MBA with a focus in marketing